tendermint/tendermint/docs/tutorials/go-built-in.md

 By following along this tutorial you will create a Tendermint Core application called kvstore, a (very) simple distributed BFT key-value store.

-The application will be written in Go and use Tendermint as a library.
-Hence,
+The application will be written in Go and use Tendermint as a library and
 some understanding of the Go programming language is expected.
-If you have never written Go, you may want to go through [Learn X in Y minutes Where X=Go](https://learnxinyminutes.com/docs/go/) first to familiarize yourself with the syntax.
+If you have never written Go, you may want to go through [Learn X in Y minutes Where X=Go](https://learnxinyminutes.com/docs/go/) first, to familiarize yourself with the syntax.

 Note: Please use the latest released version of this guide and of Tendermint.